Addressing Climate Change on Public Lands

 DCNR Climate Change Mitigation and Adaptation Plan

-DCNR’s Climate Change Adaptation and Mitigation Plan (PDF) -- developed with the Northern Institute of Applied Climate Science -- outlines 123 action steps to be undertaken to make the commonwealth more resilient to potential impacts from a changing climate.
+The Department of Conservation and Natural Resources’ Climate Change Adaptation and Mitigation Plan (PDF) -- developed with the Northern Institute of Applied Climate Science -- outlines 123 action steps to be undertaken to make the Commonwealth more resilient to potential impacts from a changing climate.

-During 2017, staff members from across all of DCNR’s bureaus participated in a rigorous process to determine and prioritize the department’s greatest climate change vulnerabilities, and identify strategies to address them.
+During 2017, staff members from across all of the department’s bureaus participated in a rigorous process to determine and prioritize the department’s greatest climate change vulnerabilities, and identify strategies to address them.

 The resulting plan includes objectives to prepare for and mitigate the risks associated with potential climate impacts to Pennsylvania, including:

 - Higher temperatures and more extreme weather events

 - Range shifts for wildlife and plant species